Observables in Quantum Mechanics and the Importance of Self-adjointness: Basic ideas and results on SA operators

-and let $n_{\pm}$ denote the number of linearly independent square integrable solution of \eqref{pm}.
-The pair $(n_{+},n_{-})$ are called deficiency indices for the operator $T$.
-What is their significance?
-Before giving a formal answer to this question note that if an operator is SA, then it is expected to have only real eigenvalues.
-Thus the existence of $\pm i$ in the spectrum is a measure of the deviation from self-adjointness.
-It is thus plausible that the deficiency indices would serve as a measure of this deviation.
-This idea is indeed true and any operator $T$ can be classified in terms of its deficiency indices as follows: \begin{enumerate} \item $T$ is (essentially) SA iff $(n_{+},n_{-})=(0,0)$, or we say that it has a unique SA extension. \item $T$ is not SA but has SA extensions iff $n_{+}=n_{-}$. \item If $n_{+}\neq n_{-}$, then $T$ has no SA extensions. \end{enumerate}

-Before we proceeding further, let us illustrate these concepts with our example of the momentum operator.
-Consider first the operator $\hat{p}$ with domain $D(\hat{p})$.
-In this case, $D(\hat{p}^\dagger)$ is given by \eqref{D(pk)}.
-In order to find the deficiency indices, we have to solve the equations
+and let the natural number $n_{\pm}$ denote the number of linearly independent square integrable solution of \eqref{pm}.
+The pair of natural numbers $(n_{+},n_{-})$ are called deficiency indices for the operator $T$.
+The deficiency indices are a measure of the deviation of operator $T$ from self-adjointness.
+Namely, notice that for a truly SA operator, the deficiency indices should be equal to zero, because the spectrum of such an operator consists only of real numbers.
+This notion is used to classify operators in terms of their deficiency indices.
+In general, there can be three classes of operators: \begin{enumerate} \item $T$ is (essentially) SA iff $(n_{+},n_{-})=(0,0)$, or we say that it has a unique SA extension. \item If $n_{+}=n_{-}$, then the operator $T$ is not SA but admits SA extensions. \item In case that $n_{+}\neq n_{-}$, then the operator $T$ is not SA and has no SA extensions. \end{enumerate} Let us see what this all means for our momentum operators from the previous subsection.
+First we look at the operator $\hat{p}$ with the domain $D(\hat{p})$.
+We showed that $D(\hat{p}^\dagger)$ is given by \eqref{D(pk)}.
+To determine the deficiency indices, we need to solve the equations